Taweilo/diabetes-prediction/README.md

 ```
 ├── Image
-│   ├── business value.jpg                        <- image used in the README.
+│   ├── 2.1 Dataset.jpg                           <- dataset image used in the README.
-│   ├── data statistics.jpg                       <- data statistics summary used in the README.
+│   ├── 2.2 Statistics.jpg                        <- data statistics summary used in the README.
-│   ├── evaluation.jpg                            <- model summary table used in the README.
+│   ├── 2.3 Outcome distribution.jpg              <- outcome distribution image used in the README.
-│   ├── heatmap.jpg                               <- heatmap image used in the README.
+│   ├── 2.4 Pairplot.jpg                          <- pairplot image used in the README.
-│   ├── quality distribution.jpg                  <- quality distribution image used in the README.
+│   ├── 5.1 Evaluation.jpg                        <- model summary table used in the README.
 │
-├── Red Wine Classification Project.ipynb         <- code
+├── Code_Diabetes_Prediction.ipynb                <- code
-├── WineQT.csv                                    <- dataset
+├── Data_diabetes.csv                             <- dataset
+├── LICENSE                                       <- MIT license
+├── README.md                                     <- read me
 ```

 ## 1. Business Understanding